Hyperparameter Optimization for AST Differencing: Introduction

 To sum up, the contributions of this paper are:

-\begin{itemize} \item The novel problem statement of hyperparameter optimization for AST differencing. \item An original data-driven approach, called \autotuningname for hyperparameter optimization of AST differencing; a publicly available tool for the popular GumTree AST differencing engine. \item An original and sound protocol for studying the performance of AST differencing, with cross-validation and statistical validation. \item A well-designed dataset of 100k diffs for studying AST differencing, to our knowledge this is the largest dataset ever for studying AST differencing. \end{itemize}
+\begin{itemize} \item An original data-driven approach, called \autotuningname for hyperparameter optimization in the context of AST differencing. \item An original and sound protocol for studying the performance of AST differencing, with cross-validation and statistical validation.
+The results of this experiment are available at \url{https://github.com/martinezmatias/dat-experimental-results}. \item A publicly available tool for hyper-optimization of AST differencing.
+It natively supports the popular GumTree AST differencing engine and provides extension points to integrate other differencing tools: \url{https://github.com/martinezmatias/diff-auto-tuning}. \end{itemize}

+The paper continues as follows.
+Section \ref{sec:terminology} presents the terminology used in the paper.
+Section \ref{sec:motivation} presents three cases in which state-of-the-art AST differencing produces incorrect results.
+Section \ref{sec:hyperparameter} discusses hyper-parameters of differencing algorithms.
+Section \ref{sec:dat} presents \autotuningname{}, our hyperparameter optimization approach for AST differencing.
+Section \ref{sec:results} presents the results of the evaluation.
+Section \ref{sec:threatstovalidity} presents the threats to validity.
+Section \ref{sec:relatedwork} presents the related work.
+Section \ref{sec:conclusion} concludes the paper.